 3rd grade books

 The Water & the Wild by K.E.
 Ormsbee

 Only two people really seem to care about Lottie – her dearest friend, Eliot, and a mystery pen-pal who sends annual birthday presents.
 Life on their little island is fine until Eliot becomes very ill – so ill that the doctors have determined there is nothing more they can do – and Lottie doesn’t know what she can do help.
 And then a door to a magical and dangerous world opens up in an apple tree and Lottie thinks she just might be able to find a cure for her best friend in the world that lies below.
-This is the first book in the series; the second one is The Doorway and the Deep, and the third just came out last summer, The Current and the Cure.
+This is the first book in the series; the second one is The Doorway and the Deep, and the third is The Current and the Cure.